ChuckTown Homes

 Credential

-Seller Representative Specialist — a formal NAR designation held by a fraction of agents nationwide.
-Years of training in pricing strategy, marketing, and negotiation specifically on the listing side.
+Seller Representative Specialist and Pricing Strategy Advisor — two formal NAR designations held by a fraction of agents nationwide.
+Training in pricing methodology, marketing, and negotiation specifically on the listing side.

 public